dudung/nou/content/posts/20/learn-tf-with-pattern.md

 ## intro
 With prior knowledge of ANN architectures TensofFlow functions are learned intuitively by observing the pattern on Python syntaxes from previous code in a story [^viridi_2024].
+But, unfortunately it does not work well.

 ## template